gracefulife/clova-developer-guide/en/CIC/References/APIs/Clova.md

 * [Clova.RenderMemoList](#RenderMemoList)
 * [Memo.Get](/CIC/References/APIs/Memo.md#Get)

-## GetReminder Directive {#GetReminder}
+## GetReminder directive {#GetReminder}

-Instructs your client to look up a reminder.
-Your client should call a local app to look up a reminder, or provide an interface for the functionality.
+Instructs your client to look up reminders.
+To look up reminders, have your client call a local app or provide an interface for the task.

 ### Payload field